fenngineering/sql-build-tools/README.md

 /_____/\____/___/_____/_____/_____/_/ |_|
 ```
  ## Test a DB Solution
  > Testing can only occur on one configured database connection.
-This is configiured in the Testing collection of the Environment collection:-
+This is configiured in the Testing section of the Environment collection in  the solution config:-
  ```
  Dev = @(
 		@{